Lululemon murder: Murder

 On January 27, 2012, Norwood was sentenced to life in prison for first degree murder.
 She is now at the Maryland Correctional Institution for Women.

 In the media

-The murder has been covered in a number of true crime podcasts, including Morbid and Generation Why.
-It was also the subject of a 2012 episode of Snapped, a 2014 episode of Redrum, a 2023 episode of Autopsy, a 2023 episode of Forensic Files II, and a 2023 episode of Murder in the 21st.
+The murder was covered in a number of true crime podcasts, including Morbid and Generation Why.
+It was also the subject of a 2012 episode of Snapped, a 2014 episode of Redrum, a 2022 episode of Casefile, a 2023 episode of Autopsy, a 2023 episode of Forensic Files II, and a 2023 episode of Murder in the 21st.

 In 2013, The Washington Post police reporter Dan Morse published the book, The Yoga Store Murder: The Shocking True Account of the Lululemon Athletica Killing.